home-assistant/developers.home-assistant/blog/2023-10-01-hacktoberfest-2023.md

 title: Home Assistant is participating in Hacktoberfest 2023!
 ---

-📢 Exciting News for Hacktoberfest 2023 participants!
+📢 Exciting news for Hacktoberfest 2023 participants!
 We participating! 🎉

 It is not just our [10th anniversary](https://www.home-assistant.io/blog/2023/09/17/10-years-home-assistant/), but also the 10th year of Hacktoberfest!
 Congratulations! 🎂